Walkthrough - Bru’n Water Subscriber Edition, V 5.3

 Before we move on, a few very general rules about selecting a target water profile for a beer:

-- Historic Water profiles tend to be mythical.
-Only use one after you have done the research and understand why you need to use it.
-Bru’n Water provides municipal water profiles for many historic regional areas, as well as de-carbonated (boiled) estimates, simulating brewery treatments.
-Consider color based profiles to start, unless you have a very specific need.
+1. Historic Water profiles tend to be mythical and don't represent modern municipal and even well waters.
+Only use one after you have done the research and understand why you want to use it.
+Bru'n Water provides municipal water profiles for many historic regional areas, as well as de-carbonated (boiled) estimates that simulate brewery treatments.
+Consider color-based profiles as a starting point, unless you have a specific need.
+Note: Over time, you will get a sense of the proper adjustments for the nuances of the beer that you are attempting.
+For example, starting with a base of 50 ppm Ca, you might want a higher sulfite to chloride.
+So start there and adjust the additions until you reach a reasonable mash pH.
+Make minor adjustments when you rebrew and refine that particular recipe.

-- A great starting point is matching color based target profiles to your beer’s general color.
-They work very well, and you can always adjust in subsequent brews.
+2. A great starting point is matching color-based target profiles to your beer’s general color.
+They work very well, and you can constantly adjust in subsequent brews.

-- There are differing opinions here, but Residual Alkalinity (RA) is not a target, it is a description of the buffering capacity of a specific mash and water profile.
-Targeting RA should happen between very similar beers and has little practical use in a discussion of just a simple water profile.
-I find actual alkalinity or bicarbonate levels to be more descriptive.
+3. There are differing opinions here, but Residual Alkalinity (RA) is not a target; it is a description of the buffering capacity of a specific mash and water profile.
+Targeting RA should be done between very similar beers and has little practical use in a discussion of a simple water profile.
+I find actual alkalinity or bicarbonate levels to be more descriptive, that said, RA as a reference point can be a great part of your documentation and quality checks.

-- Prioritize Sulfate and Chloride as the major influences on mouthfeel and flavor.
-Secondarily explore Sodium and Magnesium as seasoning or tweaks to your profile depending on your goals.
-Sulfate and Chloride bring 95% of the flavor and mouthfeel impact, assuming proper mash pH.
+5. Prioritize Sulfate and Chloride as the significant influences on mouthfeel and flavor.
+Secondarily, explore Sodium and Magnesium as seasoning or tweaks to your profile, depending on your goals.
+Sulfate and Chloride account for 95% of the malt and hop flavor and mouthfeel, assuming proper mash pH.

-- Please do not use chalk or pickling lime as calcium additions, unless your Estimated Mash pH is too low.
-They raise mash pH, which is necessary only in dark, crystal or roast heavy recipes.
-You will need to offset the alkalinity with additional acid to achieve an acceptable mash pH in a pale beer and risk off flavors from the acid residuals (lactate, etc.).
-Some brewers prefer to have a higher mash pH (5.6-5.8) for their stouts and porters to enhance the roast and nutty character.
+6. Please do not use chalk or pickling lime as calcium additions, unless your Estimated Mash pH is too low.
+They raise mash pH, which is necessary only in dark, crystal, or roast-heavy recipes.
+You will need to offset the alkalinity with additional acid to achieve an acceptable mash pH in a pale beer, but this can risk off flavors from the acid residuals (lactate, etc.).
+Some brewers prefer a higher mash pH (5.6-5.8) for stouts and porters to enhance the roast and nutty character.

-- Despite my garbage in = garbage out statements, this is not a precision exercise.
-Mash pH varies and stabilizes throughout the mash, and correlation with a tool like Bru’n Water is dependent on when you take your measurements and the calibration and accuracy of your pH meter.
-Bru’n Water gets me within 0.1 pH units of my 30 minute readings nearly every time, assuming I am inputting the right information.
+7. Despite my garbage-in = garbage-out statements, this is not a precision exercise.
+Mash pH varies and stabilizes throughout the mash, and its correlation with a tool like Bru'n Water depends on when you take your measurements and the calibration and accuracy of your pH meter.
+Bru'n Water gets me within 0.1 pH units of my 30-minute readings nearly every time, assuming I am entering the correct information and that there is slight variation in acidity across the malts I am using.
 If I mess up my grain bill in the spreadsheet, the Estimated Mash pH will not be correct.

 On this tab, you will see several rows representing Desired Water Profile, Existing Water Profile, Dilution Water Profile, and Diluted Water Profile.
-These are all water-related prior to introducing the grains.
+These are all water-related before introducing the grains.
 The Mashing Water Profile and Overall Finished Water Profile follow as grain, mashing processes, and boiling results.
 For the most part, I focus on the Desired Water Profile and Diluted Water Profiles.
-The Overall Finished Water Profile may show a reduction of -ion content due to dilution from your sparge water additions, particularly of calcium and magnesium.
+The Overall Finished Water Profile may show a reduction in ion content due to dilution from your sparge water additions, particularly calcium and magnesium.

 My spreadsheet defaulted to the Yellow Full profile and is pulling in my tap water report.
 I need to change the target profile to the one I desire and set my dilution water to 100% RO.
-Then I will work with Gypsum and Calcium Chloride additions to match my Actual Finished Water Adjustment more or less to the chosen Desired Water Profile.
+Then I will work with Gypsum and Calcium Chloride additions to match my Actual Finished Water Adjustment Desired Water Profile.
+If you are using your tap water, don't dismiss dilution to achieve both your desired mash pH and flavor intentions.

 If you have a special personal water profile, you can edit the User Custom lines in the table at the bottom of the tab on lines 68-75.
-Below that, you can customize dilution water profiles, for example, if you use store-bought spring water to dilute.
-Simply fill out that water profile and you can select it both for mash and sparge dilution choices.
+Below that, you can customize dilution water profiles, for example, if you use store-bought spring water.
+Fill out that water profile, and you can select it for both mash and sparge dilution choices.

 BeerSmith estimates 7.75 gallons of strike water and 7.4 gallons of sparge water, which I rounded up for simplicity.
-I will have a little excess water, but close enough.
+I will have a little excess water, but it will be close enough.
 This is entered into the spreadsheet under the Total Water Additions, Mash, and Sparge fields, with a Total Batch Volume of 11 gallons.
 Now the Estimated Mash pH field shows orange (high side warning) with a pH of 5.56.
-Now we add minerals, following a gram per gallon indicated under the Water Additions section.
+Now we add minerals, following the gram-per-gallon amount indicated under the Water Additions section.
 Total salt additions by weight are calculated in the yellow columns under the Total Water Additions section.

-By adding in 0.25 gram/gal of Gypsum and 0.18 gram/gal of Calcium Chloride, my Actual Finished Water Adjustment is pretty close, save the magnesium and sodium levels.
-Because of the hop-levels of this pale ale, I am not concerned about subtlety so I will not address magnesium or sodium here.
+By adding 0.25 gram/gal of Gypsum and 0.18 gram/gal of Calcium Chloride, my Actual Finished Water Adjustment is pretty close, except for the magnesium and sodium levels.
+Because of the hop levels of this pale ale, I am not concerned about subtlety, so I will not address magnesium or sodium here.
 My Estimated Mash pH shows green (good) at 5.41.
 I can stop here and move on.
-For the sake of illustration, I decided to replace the Acid Malt with liquid 88% Lactic Acid.
+For illustrative purposes, I decided to replace the Acid Malt with 88% liquid lactic acid.

-To do this, simply go back to the Grain Bill Input tab and remove the 4 ounces of Acid Malt from the calculation by setting it to 0.
-Now when I return to the Water Adjustment tab, my mash pH has risen to 5.55.
+To do this, go back to the Grain Bill Input tab and remove the 4 ounces of Acid Malt from the calculation by setting it to 0 (leaving the reference is helpful for future iterations).
+Now, when I return to the Water Adjustment tab, my mash pH has risen to 5.55.
 It still shows green for acceptable, but I want to adjust to 5.4.
-Make sure to remove the acid malt from BeerSmith recipe as well!
+Make sure to remove the acid malt from the BeerSmith recipe as well!

 By adding 0.29 mL/gal of 88% Lactic Acid, I have adjusted my Estimated Mash pH to a perfect 5.4.
 In the mash tun, this will measure somewhere between 5.37 and 5.43 pH at 20-30 minutes, good enough for me.
-You can also see that I will add a mere 2.25 ml of lactic acid into the strike water, and I may choose at add 0.5 ml of lactic acid to the RO-based sparge water.
+You can also see that I will add only 2.25 ml of lactic acid to the strike water, and I may choose to add 0.5 ml to the RO-based sparge water.

 Also, note that the spreadsheet defaults to “Yes” for Add Sparging Water mineral additions to the Mash (located below the Total Batch Volume area).
 This reduces complexity and maximizes available calcium for the mash.
-You can choose to split the minerals between both mash and sparge, but your acid requirement will likely rise.
+You can split the minerals between the mash and the sparge, but your acid requirement will likely increase.
 I only split mineral additions between Mash and Sparge when I have excessive calcium (over 200 ppm) to moderate a drop in mash pH.

-There are additional options, such as a calculator for hydrated Calcium Chloride in a saturated solution, as anhydrous calcium chloride will hydrate over time when exposed to atmospheric humidity and throw off measurement by weight.
-You can also choose to add Hardness minerals to the Kettle or even override allowing alkalinity minerals into the sparge.
+There are additional options, such as a calculator for hydrated Calcium Chloride in a saturated solution, as anhydrous calcium chloride will hydrate over time when exposed to atmospheric humidity, which can throw off weight measurements.
+You can also choose to add Hardness minerals to the Kettle or even override, allowing alkalinity minerals into the sparge.

 Note that the acid addition calculation shows the residual lactate from my lactic acid additions.